browserengineering/book/book/accessibility.md

 There's a lot more in a real screen reader: landmarks, navigating text at different granularities, repeating recently spoken text, and so on.
-Those features make various use of the accessibility tree and the roles of the various nodes.
+Those features make various uses of the accessibility tree and the roles of the various nodes.
 But since the focus of this book is on the browser, not the screen reader itself, let's focus for the rest of this chapter on browser features that support accessibility.